top of page

 We began working together during the pandemic.

-We started, as I often do, with values.
+As I often do, we started with values.

-Even with this light-touch approach, their insight and self-awareness deepened quickly.
+Even with this light-touch approach, their insight grew quickly.

 “I realised I could just not concentrate on other people watching me and listening to me.
 I could just concentrate on what I have to do... even that small thing changed the whole perspective.”

-To help track progress, we used the Kenny Music Performance Anxiety Inventory (KMPAI).
+To help track progress, we used the Kenny Music Performance Anxiety Inventory (KMPAI), a well-researched measure commonly used in performance anxiety research.

 (This was also one of the tools that I'd used extensively during my MA project on music performance anxiety coaching. )

-It's a well-researched tool where scores above 105 suggest problematic music performance anxiety.
+Scores above 105 typically indicate problematic levels of music performance anxiety.

 They began at 158.

-Even more telling was their progress on the Experiential Shame Scale (ESS), which helps capture the shame many musicians feel — not just about their performances, but about having anxiety at all.
+We also used the Experiential Shame Scale (ESS), which captures the shame many musicians carry, not just about performance, but about having anxiety at all.

 Their score dropped from 5.9 to 2.2.